-One of the best ways of integrating AD DS and AAD / Office 365:
+The best way of integrating AD DS and AAD / Office 365:

-- Properly sets sync type in the Office 365 OAC.
+Properly sets sync type in the Office 365 Admin Center.

-- Multiple options for authentication: sync passwords from AD DS to AAD, sync passwords from AAD to AD DS, or pass-through (refer to AD DS' DCs à la AD FS).
+Multiple options for authentication: sync passwords from AD DS to AAD, sync passwords from AAD to AD DS, or pass-through (defer to AD DS' DCs à la AD FS).

 Probably the best free hypervisor for hosting replicated VMs.

-- Up until 2016, remote management must be authenticated via AD DS.
+Up until version 2016, remote management must be authenticated via AD DS.

 A fork of Media Player Classic.

-For years, I was a fan of VLC Player but MPC-HC blows it out of the water when it comes to performance over the network.
+For years, I was a fan of VLC Player but MPC-HC blows it out of the water when it comes to performance, particularly over the network.

 MXToolbox offers many ever-expanding, network-related queries:

-Granted, most of this can basically be acquired using Command Prompt but can be more useful to use a linkable web site.
+Granted, most of this can basically be acquired using a CLI but can be more useful to use a linkable web site.